joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/using-a-shader-as-a-drawing-fill.md

 <div>

 Note: The code for this example was written by Petri Leskinen.
 Thank you Petri for sharing this example.
-You can see more of Petri’s examples and tutorials at
+You can see more of Petri's examples and tutorials at
 <a href="http://pixelero.wordpress.com/"
 target="_self">http://pixelero.wordpress.com/</a>.